syncfusion-content/blazor-docs/blazor/diagram/tools.md

 Drawing tool allows you to draw any kind of node/connector during runtime by clicking and dragging on the diagram page.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/tools)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Shapes